merely-useful/py-rse/index.md

 -   Use the `.bashrc` file in your home directory to set shell variables each time the shell runs.
 -   Use `alias` to create shortcuts for things you type frequently.

-## Command Line Programs in Python
+## Building Command-Line Programs in Python

 -   Write command-line Python programs that can be run in the \gref{Unix shell}{shell} like other command-line tools.